cue-lang/cue/doc/ref/spec.md

 ### `len`

-The built-in function `len` takes arguments of various types and returns a result of type int.
+The builtin function `len` takes arguments of various types and returns a result of type int.

 ```